Lewisham Council Homepage Skip navigation

 Are all repairs covered by building insurance?

-If damage to the common parts of the building is caused by standard insured 'perils', the cost of repairing them will be covered by the insurance arrangements provided by the Council.
+If damage to the common parts of the building is caused by a standard insured 'peril', then the cost of repairing them will be covered by the insurance arrangements provided by the Council.

 Can I choose the company I want to insure my property?